For Parents & Supporters

 Be sure that your student does not send money out for a rental unit they have not seen in-person.

-Most parents will be co-signers on the rental application for their student.
+Most parents and supporters will be co-signers on the rental application for their student.
 We strongly encourage students have everything ready to go when submitting their application and also have their application COMPLETELY filled out.
 Most property managers will put incomplete applications to the bottom of the stack.
 The same goes if the student is not ready to act with funds and co-signers.
 If you are going to be submitting the rental check on their behalf, it is always a good idea to put the address on the check.

 Your student may want consider asking the property management company the following questions: